develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 The animals, they *explore*.

-### Physical Intelligence
+### Existential Intelligence

 Now, there are many levels of exploration.
-The most primitive level is to really physically do things, both genial and crazy, common in the nature.
+The most primitive level is to establish insight only through *existing*.
+The existence can be "cursed" or "blessed", depending on where, when and how you exist.
-If a plant seed *randomly* ends up on a road by the gust of whirlwind, it dies and doesn't reproduce.
+If a sunflower seed ends up on a road by the gust of whirlwind, it dies and doesn't reproduce.
 But if it lands in the fertile soil, however, its offspring will be numerous.

-That is physical intelligence.
+In a way we can say that the existential intelligence algorithm has solved the question of fertile soil.
+From the results we can see that the highway is infertile, nothing grows on it.
+But look at the bloomy sunflower field beside the highway.
+The soil is fertile.

 ### Neural Intelligence

-We can compare a plant with ideas or thoughts.
-If an idea is healthy, it survives and produces offspring - some fruitful action and even better ideas.
-We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to understand its consequences.
+We can compare plants with ideas or thoughts.
+If an idea is healthy and pops up at the right time in the right place, it survives and produces offspring - some fruitful action and even better ideas.
+But we humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to understand its consequences.
 We can sit down and *think* whether it would be wise if "I ehm... just snatch a chocolate bar from grocery to fill my stomach...
 Nope."

-### The Dawn of Computer Intelligence
+### Computer Intelligence

 Similarly to humans, computers can evaluate "ideas" and pick the best ones.
 Back in 1997, world chess champion [Garry Gasparov was beaten by IBM